kobalazs/homework/README.md

 ## Description

-A redesign of Hacker News homepage using React & Axios.
+A redesign of the Hacker News homepage using React & Axios.

 ### Assumptions

-- List only new stories, showing author and title information.
+* List only new stories, showing author and title information.

-- Use pagination for better performance.
+* Use pagination for better performance.

-- Add an in-memory cache (TTL = 60 sec) to reduce API load.
+* Add an in-memory cache (TTL = 60 sec) to reduce API load.

-- Skip optimising for accessibility or internationalization.
+* Skip optimising for mobile devices, accessibility or internationalization.

 ## Installation guide